tessel/t2-docs/hardware-api.md

 Interrupts allow us to register events based on state changes in a pin.
 Pins 2, 5, 6, 7 on both Ports are available for interrupts.

 Take a look at the following circuit.
-We've connected Port A pin2 to ground via a button.
-Before we press the button, circuit is open and the voltage at pin2 will be high.
-When the button is pressed we'll complete the circuit and the voltage at pin2 will fall.
+While the switch is open, pin2 will be low.
+When the button is pressed we'll complete the circuit and the voltage at pin2 will rise to 3.3V.

 ![Interrupt Circuit](images/interrupt-circuit.png)